 Data for Better Health®

-Better health and improved health equity are impacted by factors beyond the care a person receives from their clinician.
+Better health is impacted by factors beyond the care a person receives from their clinician.
 Those factors, such as food insecurity, housing status, and transportation needs, are referred to as social determinants of health (SDOH), which significantly affect quality of life, health, and healthcare outcomes.

 When SDOH data is appropriately collected, used, and securely shared, the entire healthcare team can gain insight into various elements that make up a person’s medical and non-medical story, allowing them to collaborate on improving an individual’s overall health and wellbeing.